-58. For example, an embedded URL in a Pixel HTTP Request may look like an indecipherable code, as depicted below:
+- 53. The seemingly complex data, such as the long URLs included in the Pixel's transmission, is "parsed" or translated into an easier to read format, such that the information is legible. - 54.
+For example, an embedded URL in a Pixel HTTP Request may look like an indecipherable code, as depicted below:

-59. However, these URLs are designed to be "parsed" into easy-to-digest pieces of information, as depicted below:
+55. However, these URLs are designed to be "parsed" into easy-to-digest pieces of information, as depicted below:

-60. Similarly, the cookies attached to the Pixel's transmissions appear as a dense, albeit much less so, wall of text, as depicted below:
+56. Similarly, the cookies attached to the Pixel's transmissions appear as a dense, albeit much less so, wall of text, as depicted below:

-61. However, like the URL data, the cookie data is easily parsed into more digestible format, as depicted below:
+57. However, like the URL data, the cookie data is easily parsed into more digestible format, as depicted below:

-- 62. PII can be used by anyone who receives the Pixel transmission to easily identify a Facebook user. - 63.
+- 58. PII can be used by anyone who receives the Pixel transmission to easily identify a Facebook user. - 59.
 A UID is personally identifiable information.
 It contains a series of numbers used to identify a specific profile, as depicted below: